Staff & Board of Directors

 Board of Directors

 Rebecca is currently employed by Casella Waste Systems in the role of community outreach and engagement.
-Rebecca’s focus is to work to support communities through partnerships and projects that benefit organizations and businesses across NH.
-A native of Littleton, and graduate of Plymouth State University, Rebecca has 20 years of experience in events and marketing in the travel and tourism industry of NH, and currently co-chairs the New Hampshire Travel Council as well as serving on the boards of Twin Mountain – Bretton Woods Chamber of Commerce, and local non-profit organizations, Kamik 5K, Veterans 2 Veterans Group and Granite United Way.
-Rebecca enjoys mountain biking and hiking in the White Mountains in her free time and looks forward to using her experience in tourism, marketing and community engagement to assist the Littleton Area Chamber of Commerce in growing community-centered events and building the organization’s offerings to benefit the businesses of the Littleton area.
+Rebecca’s focus is to support communities through partnerships and projects that benefit and strengthen organizations and businesses across NH.
+A native of Littleton, and graduate of Plymouth State University, Rebecca has more than 20 years of experience in travel and tourism, event development, promotion, and marketing, and currently co-chairs the New Hampshire Travel Council as well as serving on the boards of local non-profit organizations, North Country Charter Academy, Veterans 2 Veterans Group and the North Country Granite United Way CIC.
+Rebecca enjoys traveling with her family, mountain biking, snowboarding, and hiking in the White Mountains and beyond in her free time.
+She looks forward to assisting the Littleton Area Chamber of Commerce in growing collaborative community-centered events and building the organization’s offerings to benefit the businesses of the Littleton area.

 Joanne’s Sweet Breads